jamesjnadeau/addisoncountyfielddays/content/exhibits-handg/Open_Sheep.md

 the facilities until examined by a veterinarian at which time a determination will be made.
 Any sheep deemed to be unhealthy by the Judge or Show Superintendent will be barred from exhibition and showing.
-All sheep older than 4 months must be vaccinated for rabies thirty (30) days prior to August 8, 2022 and must have a certificate to verify the vaccination.
+All sheep older than 4 months must be vaccinated for rabies thirty (30) days prior to August {tuesday}, {year} and must have a certificate to verify the vaccination.
 All sheep must have scrapie ear tag.
 6. Only registered sheep may enter this show except Market Lamb Class.
 7. Exhibitors may show as many breeds as they can present well, but are limited to two